Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Bayesian Mixed Effects Estimation

-The simulation study of Section~\ref{sec:sims1} demonstrates that conducting Bayesian estimation under the augmented (by co-sampling $(a_{k})_{k}$) pseudo posterior distribution of Equation~\ref{eq:sampcompletemodel} is equivalent to sampling the marginalized pseudo posterior distribution of Equation~\ref{eq:sampobsmodel} and both produce asymptotically unbiased estimation of $(\theta,\phi)$ if a condition on balanced within cluster weighted residuals is met.
-The augmented pseudo posterior employs a sampling weighted pseudo likelihood that admits proper full conditional pseudo posterior distributions that accomplishes estimation adjustments for the informativeness of sampling both clusters, $k$, and nested units, $j$.
+In section {\ref{sec:consistency}} we specify assumptions that guarantee consistency of the full conditional posterior distributions (that formulate the joint distribution) for (global) parameters $(\mu,\tau_{a}^{-1},\tau_{\epsilon}^{-1})$.

-We derive the integrated likelihood of Equation~\ref{eq:sampobsmodel} in Section~\ref{sec:ilike} for the one-way ANOVA model and show that it includes the product of sampling weighted normal distribution kernels that function in the same fashion as does the augmented likelihood to adjust estimation on the observed sample.
+The simulation study of Section~\ref{sec:sims1} demonstrates that conducting Bayesian estimation under the augmented pseudo posterior distribution (by co-sampling $\{a_{k}\}$) of Equation~\ref{eq:sampcompletemodel} is equivalent to sampling the marginalized pseudo posterior distribution of Equation~\ref{eq:sampobsmodel} and both produce asymptotically unbiased estimation of $(\theta,\phi)$ if a condition on balanced within cluster weighted residuals is met.
+The augmented pseudo posterior employs a sampling weighted pseudo likelihood that accomplishes estimation adjustments for the informativeness of sampling both clusters, $k$, and nested units, $j$.
+For the one-way ANOVA, the augmented pseudo posterior admits proper full conditional pseudo posterior distributions which will be used in Section \ref{sec:consistency} to demonstrate frequentist consistency.